Mail Shack Creek

 Mail Shack Creek is a stream in the U.S. state of South Dakota.
+Much of the original course of the stream was submerged by the creation of Lake Oahe in the 1960s.
+It is a left-bank tributary of the Missouri River.

 Mail Shack Creek was named for a shelter which stood there which was used by the mail delivery man.